MCP endpoint

 The confirmation token is signed by HollyHR, tied to the API key and organisation, expires quickly, and contains a server-generated idempotency key.
 For conditional updates, the server captures the current ETag during preparation.
 The model cannot change the write body, ETag, or idempotency key between preparation and commit.

-When writes are enabled, commit_api_write also asks the MCP host for user
+When writes are enabled, commit_api_write returns a protocol-native

-does not advertise form elicitation, if the host cannot provide approval, or if
+across per-request exchanges.
+If the host cannot provide approval, if the

 Data Handling